EgoAlpha/prompt-course/docs/Context_faithful_Prompting/Context_faithful.md

-**base prompt：**Given an input (c, q, o), we begin with the following base prompting template:
+**base prompt**：Given an input (c, q, o), we begin with the following base prompting template:
 ![img2](img/img2.png)

-**Opinion-based prompts：**On the basis of the base prompt, the background information is clarified by means of a narrator's statement (third person), and the content of the questions takes the form of the opinion (attitude) of the narrator who is asked (Bob in the text is chosen randomly as the name of the third person and can theoretically be changed at will).
+**Opinion-based prompts**：On the basis of the base prompt, the background information is clarified by means of a narrator's statement (third person), and the content of the questions takes the form of the opinion (attitude) of the narrator who is asked (Bob in the text is chosen randomly as the name of the third person and can theoretically be changed at will).

 ![img3](img/img3.png)

-**Instructed prompts：** Explicitly instruct LLMs to read context by natural language.
+**Instructed prompts**： Explicitly instruct LLMs to read context by natural language.
 Starting by extending questions in prompts with attributive phrases such as “based on the given text”, leading to the following attributed prompting template

 ![img4](img/img4.png)
 ![img5](img/img5.png)